Written by Ingeborg Odink (updated on 12.06.2023).

-The UN defines child labour as work performed by children who are under the minimum age legally specified for that kind of work, or work that, because of its detrimental nature or conditions, is considered unacceptable for children and is prohibited.
-Not all work performed by children should be considered child labour.
-Forms of work that are beneficial to a child’s personal and social development, that do not interfere with schooling and childhood, but rather provide useful experience and skillsets should be encouraged.
+The United Nations (UN) defines child labour as work performed by children who are under the minimum age legally specified for that kind of work, or work that, because of its detrimental nature or conditions, is considered unacceptable for children and is prohibited.
+Not all work by children should be considered child labour.
+Forms of work that are beneficial to a child’s personal and social development, that do not interfere with schooling and childhood, but rather provide useful experience and skillsets, should be encouraged.

 Global trends.
-There has been a significant decline in the number of children between the ages of 5 and 17 involved in child labour, from an estimated 246 million children worldwide in 2000, but the pace slowed considerably from 2012 to 2016 and in the past four years, the number increased by 8.4 million.
-According to latest global estimates, a total of 160 million children were engaged in child labour in early 2020, and nearly half of them (79 million) carry out hazardous work, endangering their health, safety and moral development.
-The Covid‑19 crisis is likely to cause a substantial rise in child labour, with 8.9 million more children predicted in child labour by the end of 2022.
-Over half of all child labour is in Sub-Saharan Africa, the region with the highest rate of child labour, with 24 % of children employed as child labourers, a total of nearly 87 million.
-Next is Asia and the Pacific, where although a steady decline has been seen since 2008, 48.7 million children remain in child labour.
-Globally, the largest number of child labourers (71 %) are in the agricultural sector.
+The number of children between the ages of 5 and 17 involved in child labour has declined significantly in the past two decades, from an estimated 246 million children worldwide in 2000.
+Nevertheless, according to the latest global estimates, there were still a total of 160 million children engaged in child labour in early 2020.
+Nearly half of them (79 million) were carrying out hazardous work, endangering their health, safety and moral development.
+There is evidence, meanwhile, that the COVID-19 crisis caused a substantial rise in child labour.
+Over half of all child labour is recorded in sub-Saharan Africa.
+The region has the highest rate of child labour, with 24 % of children employed as child labourers, a total of nearly 87 million.
+Next come Asia and the Pacific, where, although a steady decline has been seen since 2008, 48.7 million children remain in child labour.
+Globally, the vast majority of child labourers (71 %) work in the agricultural sector.
 Although the phenomenon is more commonly associated with non-EU countries, and reliable data are lacking, there is evidence that child labour also persists in the EU and Europe.

 Root causes.
-It is believed that child labour is commonly driven by family and community poverty, paired with lack of access to decent work for adults and youth (income insecurity, inadequate wages), weak social protection and lack of free, quality, public education and other public services.
+Child labour is commonly driven by family and community poverty, paired with a lack of access to decent work for adults and young people (income insecurity, inadequate wages), weak social protection and a lack of free, high-quality public education and other public services.

 International legal framework for combating child labour

-The ILO has been committed to the abolition of child labour as one of its main goals since 1919, playing a crucial role in raising awareness of the importance of eliminating child labour, as well as in establishing recognised standards.
-Three international conventions establish the legal framework for national action against child labour.
-ILO Convention No 138 on the minimum age for admission to employment and work, adopted in 1973, has been ratified by 173 countries, including all European Union (EU) Member States.
-This crucial document lays down standards for the minimum age for employment, calling on the parties to set the minimum age at 15 years (Article 2(3)), or at least 18 for hazardous work (Article 3(1)).
+The abolition of child labour has been one of the ILO’s main goals since it was established in 1919.
+It plays a crucial role in raising awareness of the issue and in establishing recognised standards.
+Three international conventions form the legal framework for national action against child labour.
+ILO Convention No 138 on the minimum age for admission to employment and work, adopted in 1973, has been ratified by 175 countries, including all EU Member States.
+This crucial document lays down standards for the minimum age for employment, calling on the parties to set the minimum age at 15 (Article 2(3)), or 18 for hazardous work (Article 3(1)).
 It also emphasises the importance of taking all necessary steps to ensure the effective abolition of child labour.
-ILO Convention No 182 on the worst forms of child labour, adopted in 1999, has been ratified by 187 countries, including all EU Member States, and is known for being the fastest ratification in the history of the ILO.
-It calls on members to ensure immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour as a matter of urgency (Article 1).
-The UN Convention on the Rights of the Child (CRC) adopted in 1989, has been ratified by 196 countries, including all EU Member States.
-In the framework of prohibiting child labour, the CRC confers upon children the right to protection from economic exploitation, as well as from performing any work likely to be hazardous or to interfere with the child’s education, or to be harmful to the child’s health or physical, mental, spiritual, moral or social development (Article 32).
-Although it does not specify a minimum age for employment, it urges parties to stipulate one, as well as to regulate hours and conditions of employment, and provide penalties and sanctions.
+ILO Convention No 182 on the worst forms of child labour, adopted in 1999, has been ratified by 187 countries, including all EU Member States; it is known for being the fastest ratification in ILO history.
+It calls on members to take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour as a matter of urgency (Article 1).
+The 1989 UN Convention on the Rights of the Child (CRC) has been ratified by 196 countries, including all EU Member States.
+The CRC confers upon children the right to protection from economic exploitation, as well as from performing any work likely to be hazardous or to interfere with their education, or to be harmful to their health or physical, mental, spiritual, moral or social development (Article 32).
+It urges parties to set a minimum age for employment, to regulate working hours and conditions, and establish penalties for non-compliance.